ukiw200/challenges-23-24/search-challenges/02-reverse-image/reverse-image-search.md

     ![image](4.jpg)

 1. This person is widely respected as one of the founders of the free (and open source) software movement.
 He is also the creator of a popular program in the Unix world.
-Together with this program there is another popular alternative that serves the same purpose and with which there was years of rivalry between the users.
+There is another popular alternative to this program that serves the same purpose.
+It has been a source of rivalry between users for years.
 The name of that alternative program consists of two letters.
 Which two letters?

     ![image](5.jpg)